 To be honest, a backpacking Italy trip is a pretty expensive destination in Europe.
 However, it’s a big country and the prices can vary significantly in different regions.
 The known truth is that the southern part of Italy is more affordable than the northern part.
 The invisible line separates the country somewhere near Naples, with some expensive exceptions like Amalfi Coast and Capri.

 The best option for backpacking Italy on a budget would be staying in a hostel.
-Travelers will find many hostels in bigger cities and also have some options in tourist spots.
-The cheapest price for a bed in a shared dorm is around 10€ up to 15€ in bigger cities.
-The average price for a hostel in Italy stays around 20€ per night.
+Travelers will find many hostels in bigger cities and have some tourist spot options.
+The cheapest bed in a shared dorm is around 10€ to 15€ in bigger cities.
+The average price for a hostel in Italy is around 20€ per night.

 Budget hotel prices are on average around 40 – 50€.
 For more mid-range hotels expect to pay around 60-70€ per night.
 Note that these prices vary a lot depending on the season and location.

-Italian cuisine consists of a large variety of pasta, panini, pizza, cannelloni, and many others.
-For the full Italian experience, it’s impossible to look away from local dishes.
+Italian cuisine consists of various pasta, panini, pizza, cannelloni, and many others.
+For the full Italian experience, looking away from local dishes is impossible.
 Prices again vary in the south and north Italy.

-The simple street food like bread, paninis, and focaccia prices are around 3 – 4€.
+The prices of simple street food like bread, paninis, and focaccia are around 3 – 4€.
 Pizza prices vary on toppings from 4 to 10€.
 A mid-sized gelato costs around 3€.
 Different pasta prices in restaurants start around 10€.
 Meals with wine in restaurants cost on average 20€ per person.

 The most authentic place to taste Italian cuisine is from the pizza’s home Naples.
 The prices are relatively affordable according to average restaurant prices in Italy.
 For example, a full pizza Margherita price starts in Naples as low as 4€.
 It’s the cheapest place in Italy to have a full local cuisine experience.